-Chain vaping is when you vape heavily or continuously with very few intervals between puffs and sessions.
-Chain vapers often hold vape devices next to their mouths so they can take deep puffs with almost every breath.
-People who chain vape can suffer side effects and also risk using up more e liquid, pods and coils than usual.
+Chain vaping means vaping continuously with very few intervals between puffs and sessions.
+Chain vapers often hold vape devices next to their mouths so they can take puffs with almost every breath.
+People who chain vape suffer side effects and also get through more e liquid, pods and coils.

 Is chain vaping bad for you?

 Though unwanted physical effects of chain vaping are not usually serious, constantly using an e cigarette can certainly have negative impacts on well-being.